SathwikThotapally/IMBD-Reviews-Sentiment-Analysis/README.md

 🚧 **In Progress**

 All major steps of the ML workflow are complete.
-The next task is to organize and clean up the notebook for clarity, structure, and readability.
+The next task is to evaluate the model and organize and clean up the notebook for clarity, structure, and readability.

 Stay tuned for updates!